ruthushankar/chatbotLLM/README.md

 ## Model Distillation

 Smaller model is trained to mimic the performance of a larger model.
 Smaller model is called student and larger model is called teacher

+## Model Quantization

+Model is smaller and performance is also better compared to normal model